 In addition, Klesse College offers certificates in Engineering Projects in Community Service (EPICS) and Data Center Design.

-Klesse College programs in Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, and Mechanical Engineering are accredited by the Engineering Accreditation Commission of ABET.
+Klesse College programs in Biomedical Engineering, Chemical Engineering, Civil Engineering, Electrical Engineering, Industrial and Systems Engineering, and Mechanical Engineering are accredited by the Engineering Accreditation Commission of ABET.
 The Construction Science and Management degree is accredited by the American Council for Construction Education (ACCE).

 Signature Experience Requirement